mtxpt/dcp-api/structured_api.md

 For example, when we initiate the "settle" [action](#1610-check-settlement-per-order), input data are basically the same - `settlement price` and `settlement amount`.
-For Dual-Coin, the price is compared with a strike price to decide whether the underlying option is exercised; for Sharfin, the price is evaluated in the yield curve function to produce a yield rate.
+For Dual-Coin, the price is compared with a strike price to decide whether the underlying option is exercised; for Sharkfin, the price is evaluated in the yield curve function to produce a yield rate.
 These two different settlement algorithms have to be linked to the "meta" layer, and retrieved by specifying the `mata_name`.